 Assume you have a $10k portfolio and one bot running with a $5k allocation.
 If the bot opens ten new positions and uses $3k of margin to cover those positions, approximately 40% of the bot's allocated capital is still available.
 Of the full account, you’d still have 70% of your capital unused.

 This is inefficient for many different reasons.
 Let’s also go through an example of efficient allocation to understand them.

 Again, assume you have a $10k portfolio.
 You have five bots running with a $2k allocation each.
 Those five bots open four positions (20 total positions total) and use $6k of margin to cover the positions.
 This leaves approximately 40% of the bots’ allocated capital available.
 But, only 40% of your capital is unused of the full account.

 You can see where different strategies or tickers lead to improved or degraded performance and adjust those individual strategies.

 Efficiently distributed bots allow your portfolio to adjust entire trading systems on the fly, whereas you'd have to turn the whole bot on or off with one bot.

-You can easily add entire trading systems quickly (through cloning and editing bot templates) that complement your core strategies.
+You can easily add entire trading systems quickly by cloning bot templates that complement your core strategies.

 How to Use Bots to Help Manage Capital Allocation

-You can use the decision recipe, “Bot has available capital to open an opportunity,” to have your bot check if there is enough capital to open a new position before sending an order to your broker.
+You can use pre-trade filters to check if there is enough capital to open a new position before sending an order to your broker.